 That is, the Class and Order to which they belong, and their scientific name (which also happens to be the Genus & Species of the insect).

-A poster board is not the only option, as described on page 23 of the study guide:
+A poster board is not the only option, as described in the study guide:

 "The collection should be housed in a photo album or combined onto a poster (not to exceed 24”x36”) or otherwise professionally put together.
 For instance, a bunch of printed pictures paper clipped together is NOT acceptable."